-- Postretirement Benefit Increases - o For members hired prior to July 1, 2007 3.00% - o For members hired on or after July 1, 2007 1.50% - Members hired on or after July 1, 2013: 1.5% for each year PERS is funded at or above 90%; 1.5% is reduced by 0.1% for each 2% PERS is funded below 90%; and 0% whenever the amortization period for PERS is 40 years or more. - O After the member has completed 12 full months of retirement, the member's benefit increases by the applicable percentage each January, inclusive of other adjustments to the member's benefit. - Mortality assumptions among contributing members, terminated vested members, service retired members and beneficiaries based on RP 2000 Combined Employee and Annuitant Mortality Tables projected to 2015 with scale AA. - Mortality assumptions among Disabled Retirees are based on RP 2000 Combined Employee and Annuitant Mortality Tables with no projections.
-No future mortality improvement is assumed.
+- Guaranteed Annual Benefit Adjustment (GABA) after the member has completed 12 full months of retirement, the member's benefit increases by the applicable percentage each January, inclusive of other all adjustments to the member's benefit. - 3.0% for members hired prior to July 1, 2007 - 1.5% for members hired between July 1, 2007 and June 30, 2013 - Members hired on or after July 1, 2013: - (a) 1.5% for each year PERS is funded at or above 90%; - (b) 1.5% reduced by 0.1% for each 2.0% PERS is funded below 90%; and - (c) 0% whenever the amortization period for PERS is 40 years or more. - Mortality assumptions among contributing members, terminated vested members, service retired members and beneficiaries were based on RP 2000 Combined Employee and Annuitant MortalityTables projected to 2015 with scale AA. - Mortality assumptions among Disabled Retirees were based on RP 2000 Combined Employee and Annuitant Mortality Tables with no projections.
+No future mortality improvements were assumed.

+Discount Rate

-Discount Rate- The discount rate used to measure the total pension liability was 7.75%.
+The discount rate used to measure the total pension liability was 7.75%.
 The projection of cash flows used to determine the discount rate assumed that contributions from participating plan members, employers, and non-employer contributing entities will be made based on the Board's funding policy, which establishes the contractually required rates under Montana Codes Annotated.
 In addition, the State contributes coal severance tax money from the general fund quarterly.
-Based on those assumptions, the System's fiduciary net position was projected to be adequate to make all the projected future benefit payments of current plan members through the year 2123.
+Based on those assumptions, the System's fiduciary net position was projected to be adequate to make all the projected future benefit payments of current plan members through the year 2117.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
 No municipal bond rate was incorporated in the discount rate.

+Target Allocations

-Target Allocations- The long-term expected return on pension plan assets is reviewed as part of the regular experience studies prepared for the System.
+The long-term expected return on pension plan assets is reviewed as part of the regular experience studies prepared for the System.
 The most recent analysis, performed for the period covering fiscal years 2003 through 2009, is outlined in a report dated May 2010, which is located on the MPERA website.
 Several factors are considered in evaluating the long-term rate of return assumption including rates of return adopted by similar public sector systems, and by using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed by the investment consultant for each major asset class.
 These ranges were combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
-The assumption is intended to be a long term assumption and is not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years.

-Best estimates of arithmetic real rates of return for each major asset class included in the PERS-DBRP target asset allocation as of June 30, 2015, is summarized in the table below:
+Best estimates of arithmetic real rates of return for each major asset class included in the PERS-DBRP target asset allocation as of June 30, 2016, is summarized in the table below:

-Long-Term

-Target Expected

-Asset Real Rate of

-Asset Class Allocation Return
+Asset Class Target Asset Allocation (a) Real Rate of Return- Arithmetic Basis (b) Long-Term Expected Real Rate of Return (a) x (b)

+' ' . , ' , ' ,

-Cash Equivalents 2.00% -0.25%
+Cash Equivalents 2.6% 4.00% 0.10%

-Domestic Equity 36.00% 4.55%
+Domestic Equity 36.0% 4.55% 1.64%

-Foreign Equity 18.00% 6.10%
+Foreign Equity 18.0% 6.35% 1.14%

-Fixed Income 24.00% 1.25%
+Fixed Income 23.4% 1.00% 0.23%

-Private Equity 12.00% 8.00%
+Private Equity 12.0% 7.75% 0.93%

-Real Estate 8.00% 4.25%
+Real Estate 8.0% 4.00% 0.32%

+100.0% 4.36%

+Inflation 3.00%

+Portfolio Return Exp ectation 7.37%